-According to the Nanaimo RCMP, poppy donation boxes were stolen from multiple businesses located in the Woodgrove Centre area this week.
+According to the Nanaimo RCMP, poppy donation boxes were stolen from multiple businesses located in the Woodgrove Centre area earlier this month.

-Const.
-Gary O’Brien, Nanaimo RCMP media spokesman, said thefts occurred over the past week at Tim Hortons, McDonald’s, Delicado’s and Pomme Natural Market, among other businesses in the area.
+PREVIOUSLY POSTED: Const.
+Gary O’Brien, Nanaimo RCMP media spokesman, said thefts occurred at Tim Hortons, McDonald’s, Delicado’s and Pomme Natural Market, among other businesses in the area.

 “We are going to look at this further; this is not acceptable…” he said.
 “It’s not the money, it’s what it represents.”